Pluribus (TV series): Themes and stylistic influences

-While developing the series, Gilligan took in many of the tropes of science fiction, with the anthology television series The Twilight Zone and the 1956 film Invasion of the Body Snatchers as inspiration for depicting the controlled humans.
+While developing the series, Gilligan incorporated tropes from many works in the science fiction genre, taking inspiration from the anthology television series The Twilight Zone and the 1956 film Invasion of the Body Snatchers in depicting the assimilated humans.
+Gilligan stated that he and his writing staff "actively tried to subvert" genre conventions.

 Several critics noted the series' stylistic influences and philosophical commentary.
-Sean T. Collins of Decider noted influences from several science fiction works in the series premiere, including Invasion of the Body Snatchers, Night of the Living Dead and 28 Days Later.
-He also described the series as "a big-budget reimagining" of the 1960s TV series The Prisoner.
-James Poniewozik compared the series to The Leftovers, The Twilight Zone and The Last Man on Earth.
+Sean T. Collins of Decider noted influences from several science fiction and horror works in the series premiere, including Invasion of the Body Snatchers, Night of the Living Dead, and 28 Days Later.
+He also described the series as "a big-budget reimagining" of The Prisoner.
+James Poniewozik compared the series to The Leftovers, The Twilight Zone, and The Last Man on Earth.
 He noted that Gilligan, who was a writer on The X-Files and one of the showrunners of its spin-off The Lone Gunmen, returned to many of the themes from that universe.
-Pluribus was also compared to another Apple TV show, Severance, as they both deal with "transforming human consciousness."
+Pluribus was also compared to another Apple TV show, Severance, as both are complex sci-fi mysteries that deal with "transforming human consciousness".
+Michael Ahr of Den of Geek proposed that Pluribus took the concept and consequences of a hive mind takeover further than other science fiction media such as Star Trek and The Expanse.

-Some critics considered the story relevant in connection with the topical subject of artificial intelligence.
-Poniewozik found parallels between the series' premise and "the modern lure of A.I., which promises to deliver progress and plenty for the low, low price of smooshing all human intelligence into one obsequious collective mind".
-Josh Rosenberg of Esquire also interpreted Pluribus as an allegory for humanity's "bizarre acceptance" of artificial intelligence, writing, "for once, we're watching a meaningful story about our connection to AI that isn't solely about choosing whether to fall in love with it or kill it."
-Gilligan himself noted his disdain of A.I. and included a disclaimer in the end credits of Pluribus that the production did not rely on the technology, while also pointing out that he was not thinking of A.I. while writing the show since the story was conceived more than eight years prior.
+Some critics found the story to be relevant to the topical subject of artificial intelligence.
+Poniewozik found parallels between the show's premise and "the modern lure of AI, which promises to deliver progress and plenty for the low, low price of smooshing all human intelligence into one obsequious collective mind".
+Josh Rosenberg of Esquire also interpreted Pluribus as an allegory for humanity's "bizarre acceptance" of artificial intelligence, writing that "for once, we're watching a meaningful story about our connection to AI that isn't solely about choosing whether to fall in love with it or kill it".
+Gilligan has noted his own disdain for AI, and an anti-AI disclaimer in the end credits of Pluribus states that "this show was made by humans", though he also pointed out that he was not thinking of AI while writing the series since the story was conceived more than eight years prior.

+The series makes a direct comparison between the hive mind's attempts to assimilate the immune and conversion therapy.
+Parallels have also been drawn between the effects of the alien virus and the COVID-19 pandemic.
+Kayla Kumari Upadhyaya of Autostraddle noted that the series touched on settler colonialism, stating, "the hive can be seen as representing a very extreme form of assimilation, one in which all cultural differences are replaced with a homogenous monoculture".